 We get these related questions frequently.
 Keeping in mind that we follow IPM guidelines described above, there are times that Mother Nature doesn’t see things as we do.

-We are able to solve most of our pest problems with organic products or by simply recognizing that the damage is minimal and choosing not to spray.
-For example, if we notice Japanese beetles eating our raspberry bushes while they are still bearing fruit, we will not spray.
-Fast forward to November after picking has ended, we have a wonderful opportunity to control weeds in the same raspberry field, so will apply conventional herbicides following the manufacturers label.
+I am able to solve most of our pest problems with organic products or by simply recognizing that the damage is minimal and choosing not to spray.
+For example, if I notice Japanese beetles eating our raspberry bushes while they are still bearing fruit, I will not spray.
+Fast forward to November after picking has ended, there is a wonderful opportunity to control weeds in the same raspberry field, so will apply conventional herbicides following the manufacturers label.

 What are you doing to be sustainable?

-We practice soil conservation techniques when ever possible.
-Our use of fertilizer is limited to the minimum needed to correct depleted elements in the soil.
-As mentioned above, we practice crop rotation to minimize the buildup of crop specific pathogens.
-We plant flowering plants to attract beneficial insects, and cover crops to help build the soil.
-One example is our sunflowers.
-They attract pollinators to the farm, are an excellent source of pollen for the bees, reduce nematodes in the soil, and provide a tasty treat to the local birds and our family chickens and pigs.
+I practice soil conservation techniques when ever possible.
+Use of fertilizer is limited to the minimum needed to correct depleted elements in the soil.
+As mentioned above, crop rotation is practiced to minimize the buildup of crop specific pathogens.
+I plant flowering plants to attract beneficial insects, and cover crops to help build the soil.
+One example is sunflowers.
+They attract pollinators to the farm, are an excellent source of pollen for the bees, reduce nematodes in the soil, and provide a tasty treat to the local birds and chickens and pigs.